XAIStudyGroup/announcement/index.md

 ## Welcome to the Explainable AI Study Group at iSchool, UIUC

 Explainable AI study group aims to create a low-pressure, peer-mentoring learning space for students to learn and practice explainable AI (XAI) techniques.
 For each session, one instructor will walk the audience through a working example of an explainable AI method.
 Unlike conventional reading groups, this group emphasizes hands-on learning.
 And learners do not need to prepare before the sessions.
-We will "open our doors" in **Spring 2022**.
 You are welcome to "watch" this repository for any updates.

 ## Sessions
 - [Yuanxi Fu](https://ischool.illinois.edu/people/yuanxi-fu): Overview of Interpretability (Jan 29, 2022) [**Registration**](https://illinois.zoom.us/meeting/register/tZcvdO2orT0pEtcaJjnNYbVH8oamISt4gCVR)